-- you will need to apply to RevenueSA to determine whether you are eligible for a waiver of payroll tax.
-To apply, please complete the Online Application.
+- you were required to apply to RevenueSA by 28 July 2021 to determine whether you are eligible for a waiver of payroll tax.

-All employers must continue to lodge their monthly payroll tax returns to capture wages for the month, even if no payroll tax payment is required to be made.
+All employers were required to continue to lodge their monthly payroll tax returns to capture wages for the month, even if no payroll tax payment was required to be made.

-Monthly returns during this waiver period are as follows:
+Monthly returns during this waiver period were as follows: